harmandeveloperprogram/hkwirelesshdsdkdoc/docs/index.rst

 `Connecting Omni Speakers to your services`_
 	This section explains how your apps or services can connect Omni speakers using HKWirelessHD REST APIs.

+`Playback Session Management`_
+	This section explains about Playback Session Management.

+`REST API Specification`_
+	This section describe on REST APIs.

 `Getting start with HKWHub App`_
 	This section explains how to use HKWHub App (iOS) to simulate Hub Speaker to control other HK Omni speakers.